NkosenhleDuma/digicert-takehome-assesment-internal/README.md

 Requirements
 BACKEND:

-The Booking API would be a hotel booking service that allows you to list, create, update and delete a reservation.
+The Booking API would be a hotel bookingEntity service that allows you to list, create, update and delete a reservation.
 Basic error handing, logging.
 Create a README detailing instructions on how to run and call the API.
 Write appropriate unit and Integration tests